Oil pipeline boosts Kurds in stand-off with Baghdad

 ARBIL/BAGHDAD A new export pipeline means Iraqi Kurdistan will soon earn more from its own oil than it receives from Baghdad as a share of total Iraqi revenues, a turning point that could strengthen the region's hand in its long search for independence.

-Autonomous since 1991, Kurdistan has often chafed against the Iraqi central government and even threatened to secede, but it is nonetheless beholden to Baghdad for a slice of the OPEC producer's $100-billion-plus budget.
+Autonomous since 1991, Kurdistan has often chafed against the Iraqi central government and even threatened to secede, but it is nonetheless beholden to Baghdad for a slice of the OPEC producer's $100-billion (62 billion pounds)-plus budget.
 That may soon change.

 By trucking its oil to world markets through Turkey, the Kurds have already earned nearly $1 billion, and once the new export pipeline is operational at the end of the year, the region stands to take in nearly that amount each month.

-The pipeline is a sign of the region's increasing single-mindedness and could make it self-sufficient, although that in itself will not be enough to create the independent state of which Kurds dream.
+The pipeline is a sign of the region's increasing single-mindedness and could make it self-sufficient, although that in itself will not be enough to bring the independence of which Kurds dream.

 "Oil is going to be an enabler of independence: it's not going to be the cause," said a Kurdistan-based industry source on condition of anonymity.
 "Independence is going to be because of provocation, regional circumstances, perfect timing".